Women’s Health Nurse Practitioner

 In the final year of study, the WHNP student plan of study provides room for students to gain additional classroom or clinical experience in a “sub specialty” area of interest.
 These areas include, but are not limited to, such topics as high-risk pregnancy care, abortion-related care, and care for LGBTQ+ patients.

 Additionally, YSN offers several structured concentrations of study.
-Structured program concentrations are currently offered in global health, adult oncology, diabetes, and research.
+Structured program concentrations are currently offered in adult oncology, diabetes, gender and sexuality health justice, and research.

 “I can’t say enough great things about her, Arielle is really stellar.
 She is a real natural for primary care.
 She is really good at thinking through differential diagnoses and just has a good instinct for this.
 She is really comfortable and good with patients; patients all had a great response with her.” –Maria, Preceptor in East Hartford, Connecticut